allendema/rewe_dl/README.md

   - `pip install requirements-dev.txt`
   - The `pyproject.toml` file is used for linting/formatting with `ruff`.
   - Make your changes.
-  - If you add tests run them with `python3 ./scripts/run_tests.py`.
+  - If you add tests, run them with `python3 ./scripts/run_tests.py`.
   - Run `ruff check --fix .`
   - Run `ruff format .`
   - Create a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).